gz/rust-slabmalloc/README.md

 ## Performance
 slabmalloc is optimized for single-threaded, fixed-size object allocations.
-For anything else it will probably perform very poorly (for example if your workload does lots of reallocations).
+For anything else it will probably perform poorly (for example if your workload does lots of reallocations).
+It is also not thread-safe.

 At least on my system, it outperforms jemalloc in (silly) benchmarks:
 ```